joerg-lehmann/PyTone/README.md

 PyTone was written by Jörg Lehmann and is free software licensed under the GNU GPL Version 2.

-Please send comments, wishes, bug reports and patches to the [mailing list][10]or directly to me,
+Please send comments, wishes, bug reports and patches to the [mailing list][10] or directly to me, Jörg Lehmann <joerg@luga.de>.

-  Jörg Lehmann <joerg@luga.de>

 Of course, I always like to hear of happy users of PyTone.